 - Based out of my studio, 20 feet from the subway and with surprisingly easy parking

 - There will be opportunities to shoot, so bring enough gear that you’d be comfortable shooting portraits with, though you don’t have o bring everything.
 Definitely bring any CLS-compatible Nikon flashes, since that can make for some fun opportunities.

-- To sign up, E-mail email@example.com with the subject “CHILE WORKSHOP 2014.”
-Deposit will be $125, through PayPal.
-Please e-mail and get confirmation before paying the deposit, and please let us know if you would prefer Sunday or Monday’s class.
+To sign up, E-mail email@example.com with the subject “MAY 2015 BROOKLYN WORKSHOP.”
+Deposit will be $250.
+Please e-mail and get confirmation before paying the deposit.